ChluNetwork/chlu-wallet/README.md

 ## Install

-The customer wallet is created using create-react-app
+The customer wallet was setup using create-react-app

 - `cd customer-wallet`
 - copy `.env.example` to create a `.env` file.
-Fill in the API keys if you want to take advantage of blockchain functionality
+Fill in the API keys for blockcypher.
+We will eventually move off blockcypher, but for now we are using a third part API to push transactions
 - `yarn` to install dependencies
 - `yarn start` to run a development server
 - `yarn build` to make a production build